 There are three view modes.
 Standard view, Expanded view and Compact view.
 Standard view (default) displays combined recording information of all camera channels currently displayed on the screen.
-In the Standard view mode, selecting the \blacktriangle icon located at the bottom switches to the Expanded view mode.
+In the Standard view mode, selecting the ▲ icon located at the bottom switches to the Expanded view mode.
 The Expanded view displays the recording information of each camera channel currently displayed on the screen.
-Selecting the \blacktriangledown icon in the Standard view mode which displays only the toolbar.
-Selecting the \bigstar icon in the Compact view mode, and selecting the \blacktriangledown icon in the Expanded view mode switches to the Standard view mode, and selecting the \blacktriangledown icon in the Expanded view mode switches to the Standard view mode.
+Selecting the ▼ icon in the Standard view mode switches to the Compact view mode which displays only the toolbar.
+Selecting the ▲ icon in the Compact view mode switches to the Standard view mode, and selecting the ▼ icon in the Expanded view mode switches to the Standard view mode.

-Selecting Q or Q located at the bottom zooms the record table.
-Selecting Q displays eight hours (1-minute based), and selecting Q displays 24 hours (3-minute based) at once.
+Selecting 2 or 2 located at the bottom zooms the record table.
+Selecting 3 displays eight hours (1-minute based), and selecting 2 displays 24 hours (3-minute based) at once.
 To move to earlier or later times that are not shown in the current record table screen, select the arrows located at the end of the times by using the arrow buttons on the front panel.